UTSA-ICS/galahad/assembler/README.md

-How to spin up Amazon VM for a given ROLE
+How to spin up Amazon VM for a given ROLE(s)

 ## Prerequisites

-- Linux instance with cloud-init installed
+- Linux instance with ssh, python3, and py-yaml library
-	- `sudo apt-get install cloud-init`
+	- `pip3 install pyyaml`

-- docker-virtue repository checked out on the local file system.
+	- Optional dependency: qemu-kvm

 - You have access to aws cli to get docker login password
+	- Follow this URL to configure aws cli interface: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

 ## Find Unity VM Image